“Start by doing what’s necessary; then do what’s possible; and suddenly you are doing the impossible.”—St. Francis of Assisi.

 How to Incorporate a Heavier Kettlebell

 In a get-up, it’s a different story.
 The technique of a get-up with 24kg and 44kg is quite different, because the center of mass has shifted.
 Most people will encounter problems with the roll to elbow phase.
-With a heavier bell, try the following:
+With a heavier kettlebell, try the following:

 - Don’t do a sit-up (we all know this).
 Dig that heel hard into the floor, lift your glute first, point the bent knee slightly in, and roll.
 Make sure the foot of the bent leg stays flat on the floor.

-Are you scared of a heavier bell?
+Are you scared of a heavier kettlebell?
 Try this.
 Just get familiar with it (“Hello, 48.
 I am Pavel!”), doesn’t matter how.
 Deadlift it, do a few partial get-ups with it (even just roll to press), grab it and carry it to the other side of the gym, or push press it and hold in a overhead position.
-Slowly get used to it, and you won’t be afraid of it when the time comes to do [fill in the blank] with the bell.
+Slowly get used to it, and you won’t be afraid of it when the time comes to do [fill in the blank] with the kettlebell.
 When you mistakenly grab 36 instead of 32, it is a good sign.
-When you get stronger, big bells start to shrink.
+When you get stronger, big kettlebells start to shrink.

 When you train with a new, heavier kettlebell, it will feel challenging, but it shouldn’t feel very heavy.
 When the previously heavy weight starts to feel lighter, you are getting stronger.
 When the old weight feels relatively light, the new weight doesn’t feel heavy.